Bank of England wrong-foots markets, keeps rates on hold | Business

 Including its 20 billion pounds of corporate bond holdings - which this month will start to be reinvested in greener debt - the total asset purchase target remained at 895 billion pounds.
 "VALUE IN WAITING"

-The BoE said most MPC members still thought "there was value in waiting for additional inflation on near-term developments in the labour market" before easing off on stimulus - a warning against premature bets on tightening that they also made in September.
-Earlier on Thursday, Britain's statistics office said survey evidence showed most workers who were still on the government's furlough programme when it closed at the end of September had returned to their employers on the same hours.
+The BoE said most MPC members still thought "there was value in waiting" for data on the labour market.
+Earlier on Thursday, Britain's statistics office said survey evidence showed most workers who were still on the furlough programme when it closed at the end of September had returned to their employers on the same hours.

-The MPC members who voted against a rate hike also noted a recent slowdown in consumer demand and the risk that higher inflation hits spending by households.
+The MPC members who voted against a rate hike also noted a recent slowdown in consumer demand.
 A Reuters poll last week showed economists had mostly expected a 6-3 vote in favour of keeping Bank Rate on hold.
-The poll had pointed to no change in the bond-buying programme.

-The central bank's new forecasts pictured weaker British economic growth as bottlenecks that have weighed on global supply chains continued in the near term.
-The world's fifth-biggest economy was seen regaining its pre-pandemic size in the first quarter of 2022, later than the BoE's August projection for the last three months of this year.
+The BoE's new forecasts showed slower economic growth as bottlenecks in global supply chains continued in the near term.
+The world's fifth-biggest economy was seen regaining its pre-pandemic size in the first quarter of 2022, three months later than previously thought.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)